11 reasons why mountain biking is the best form of exercise - MBR

 9. Attitude

 Kinda related to the above point but this is more to do with engendering a can-do attitude.
-Cleaning a tricky climb or negotiating a sketchy descent or simply completing a longer than usual ride will all help you approach your non-bike life in a better way.
+Cleaning a tricky climb or simply completing a ride will all help you approach your non-bike life in a better way.

 10. Brain